odersky/sips/drafts/inlinemeta.md

 Meta scopes can only reference the following names in their environment:

  1. type parameters of enclosing inline methods and classes/traits containing an enclosing inline method as a member,
- 2. terms parameters of enclosing inline methods (where the parameter may, or may not be, marked inline),
+ 2. term parameters of enclosing inline methods (where the parameter may, or may not be, marked inline),
+ 3. `this` references to classes/traits containing an enclosing inline method as a member,
- 3. inline values,
+ 4. inline values,
- 4. inline methods,
+ 5. inline methods,
- 5. anything that's global (i.e. a class/trait/object without an outer reference).
+ 6. anything that's global (i.e. a class/trait/object without an outer reference).

-Notably, meta scopes cannot reference `this` of classes/traits containing an enclosing inline method as a member.
-This means that in order to access the representation of a prefix of the enclosing inline application, meta expressions have to use the functionality of `scala.meta.semantic.Context`.

 Names referenced in meta scopes undergo the following transformation: